 The admonition to keep engagement low both axially and radially with Titanium is music to the ears of High-Feed enthusiasts.
 That’s precisely what those tools are designed to do well.

 6. Secondary Relief Makes Your Tools Tougher

 You need a sharp edge for titanium.
-A Secondary Relief simply means having some beef right behind the edge to help support it.
+Secondary Relief Tool Design simply means having some beef right behind the edge to help support it.